 One of the biggest challenges homeowners face when looking to fix or replace their roof is choosing the right roofing contractor to do the job.
 Never choose the first contractor you come in contact with.
-Always do your research and find a contractor who is trustworthy, reliable and professional.
-Keep the below 10 tips in mind when choosing the right roofing contractor.
+Always do your research and find a contractor who is trustworthy, reliable, and professional.
+Keep these 10 tips in mind when choosing the right roofing contractor.

 1. Local Referrals

 Researching your local roofing companies and their referrals will help you avoid scams and not-so-good roofing contractors.
 These contractors should come recommended, be familiar with local rules and code regulations, and have lasting relationships with area suppliers.

 Elite Manufacturers are considered top honor manufacturers because they must pass certain requirements to be factory-certified.
 GAF strictly enforces its top designation by only allowing 3% of roofing contractors per market to be recognized as Master Elite® Contractors.
 Graves Bros.
 Home Improvement is one of those roofing contractors.

 It's crucial to look up every roofing contractor on the BBB website and make sure they have a great score.
 Rule of thumb, avoid contractors who don't exist on BBB.org.
 GAF Master Elite® Contractors are required to maintain satisfactory ratings with the BBB in order to retain their certification.

 Not all contractors offer manufacturer warranties that include coverage for contractor's mistakes.
 This means, if a roofing contractor installs your roof incorrectly, you're most likely liable for those damages that occur due to the bad roofing job.
 Both Master Elite® Contractor and CertainTeed offer one of the longest workmanship warranties on the market.
 They protect the roofing material against defects in manufacturing.

 Ask for a copy of the manufacturer's warranty pertaining to the specific shingle products you're considering before hiring a roofing contractor.